danieldriver/danieldriver.github.io/_pages/courses.md

     <div class="unit one-third">
       <div class="course">
         <h4 class="course-title"><a href="hb-3111/">HB 3111</a></h4>
-        <p><em>The Book of Genesis</em> (Winter 2017): A study of the histories of Genesis that seeks to understand the book’s foundational role as scripture from antiquity down through the present day.</p>
+        <p><em>The Book of Genesis</em> (Fall 2023): A study of the histories of Genesis that seeks to understand the book’s foundational role as scripture from antiquity down through the present day.</p>
       </div>
     </div>